 Reverse side of a photograph from the Britain Can Make It Exhibition, Design Council Archive, University of Brighton Design Archives

 As a museum practitioner, I also had questions about the documentation and preservation of exhibition design as a challenge that is difficult to implement in practice but needs to be addressed.
 The loss of material due to staff turnover, the complexities of preserving digital files as the medium diversifies, and, above all, the importance of archiving design, especially exhibition design, in a fine art-focused museum, is not easy to prioritise.
 However, with the help of Jen Grasso, Digital Content and Systems Coordinator at the Design Archives, I was able to gain valuable guidance and encouragement on basic archiving strategies.
-Although the MMCA is an institution that primarily holds, researches and exhibits art-centred, works, I hope that this opportunity will lead to diverse and in-depth research exchanges from a trans-genre and trans-national perspective centred on archiving.
+Although the MMCA is an institution that primarily holds, research and exhibits, I hope that this opportunity will lead to diverse and in-depth research exchanges from a trans-genre and trans-national perspective centred on archiving.

 Archive storage box for the Design Council’s photo library, DCA/30, Design Council Archive, University of Brighton Design Archives